Updated: Nov 8

-You can find our list of the best targets of the other three seasons below:
+You can find our list of the best targets for the other three seasons below:

 Late September is usually when temperatures start to drop in most areas.
-Many amateur astrophotographers will miss the warm weather they've been able to image in from the past few months.
-For others, like us in Nevada, the drop in temperature is something we've thankful for because the desert can be way too hot even at night.
+Many amateur astrophotographers will miss the warm weather they've been able to photograph in the past few months.
+For others, like us in Nevada, the drop in temperature is something we're thankful for because the desert can be way too hot - even at night.

-The months of September, October and November make up for the most diverse season of the year when it comes to Astrophotography.
-Unlike Spring where almost all popular objects are galaxies, or Summer where the night sky is mostly filled with nebulae, Fall has it all!
+The months of September, October, and November make up the most diverse season of the year when it comes to Astrophotography.
+Unlike Spring where almost all popular objects are galaxies, or Summer where the night sky is mostly filled with nebulae, fall has it all!

-Lastly, even people who crave star clusters will find their happiness in the Fall season, with two of the brightest globular clusters waiting to be captured, Messier 92 and the Great Pegasus Cluster Messier 15.
+Lastly, even people who enjoy star clusters will find excitement in the sky during the fall season, with two of the brightest globular clusters waiting to be captured, Messier 92 and the Great Pegasus Cluster Messier 15.

 Because there are so many beautiful objects to image this season, make sure to take your time and do not try to rush through all of them!
-Although these targets will set and disappear over the next three months, they will rise again next year, fresh and ready to be imaged :)
+These targets will disappear over the next three months, they will rise again next year, fresh and ready to be photographed.

-We often make plans to image a specific object when it becomes available, but sometimes, we simply do not have enough time until it is too late.
+We often make plans to image a specific object when it becomes available, but sometimes we simply do not have enough time until it is too late.
 When this happens, we tell ourselves that we'll be more prepared next year with higher skills and better equipment.
-Below is a good example of what we mean, with our progress on the Andromeda Galaxy over time.
+Below is a good example of what we mean, by our progress on the Andromeda Galaxy over time.

-The targets listed below are, in our personal opinion, the 15 best deep sky objects to photograph for beginner amateur astrophotographers in Fall.
-This list contains 4 galaxies (or groups of galaxies), 9 nebulae and 2 star clusters.
+The targets listed below are, in our personal opinion, the 15 best deep sky objects to photograph for amateur astrophotographers in the fall.
+This list contains 4 galaxies (or groups of galaxies), 9 nebulae, and 2 star clusters.

-Several other targets are of course present in the sky as well, but will be much smaller than the ones in this list and more difficult to capture for beginner astrophotographers.
+Several other targets are present in the sky as well but are much smaller than the ones in this list and more difficult to capture for beginner astrophotographers.

 Let's start this guide with one of the oldest and brightest globular clusters in the night sky: Messier 92.

-M92 is a fantastic target to image due to its size and brightness, but it is not that popular among amateur astrophotographer as it lies close to an even more impressive cluster: M13.
+M92 is a fantastic target to image due to its size and brightness, but it is not that popular among amateur astrophotographers as it lies close to an even more impressive cluster: M13.

-The cluster is home to about 330,000 star and is fairly bright with a magnitude of 6.3.
+The cluster is home to about 330,000 stars and is fairly bright with a magnitude of 6.3.

-It can be visible with the unaided eye if you are far from light pollution.
+It can be visible unaided if you are far from light pollution.

-Although this object is in this list of best targets to photograph in Fall, note that it is very high in the sky in Summer as well and the best time to capture it might be around July and August.
+This object might be in our best fall astrophotography targets, but it is also very high in the sky in Summer as well.
+The best time to capture it might be around July and August.

-Still, ensure to put this one on your priority list if you intend to photograph it when Spring begins.
+Still, put this one on your priority list if you intend to photograph it when Spring begins.

-Photographing this object should be fairly simple.
-As with all dense clusters, you need to be sure that your tracking and guiding are excellent and that the wind conditions are low to non existent during your imaging session.
-If you do get frames that were affected by the wind and show even the slightest hint of star trails, make sure to discard those as they will make the cluster look blurry and messy.
+Photographing this object should be fairly straightforward.
+As with all dense clusters, you need to be sure that your tracking and guiding are excellent and that the wind conditions are low to nonexistent during your imaging session.
+If you do capture frames that were affected by the wind and show even the slightest hint of star trails, make sure to discard those as they will make the cluster look blurry and messy.